frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 Through this spirit, Our Father God is making us strong.
 Strong in our soul.
 Strong in our vocation.
 Strong in our childlikeness and simplicity.

 At another point, St. Josemaría says, "You are discouraged, why?
 Is it your sins and miseries?
 Is it your defeats, at times coming one after the other?
-A really big fall, which you didn\'t expect?
+A really big fall, which you didn't expect?
 Be simple.
 Open your heart.
 Look: as yet nothing has been lost.
 You can still go forward, and with more love, with more affection, with more strength.

 "Take refuge in your divine sonship: God is your most loving Father.
 In this lies your security, a haven where you can drop anchor no matter what is happening on the surface of the sea of life.
 And you will find joy, strength, optimism: victory!" (*ibid*.)